pandammonium/blipper-widget/readme.txt

 = How to use the shortcode =

 NB If you don't know how to use WordPress shortcodes, please refer to [the WordPress codex article on shortcodes](https://codex.wordpress.org/Shortcode).
-If you don't know how to use the Shortcode block, please refer to (the WordPress support article on Shortcode blocks)[https://wordpress.org/support/article/shortcode-block/].
+If you don't know how to use the Shortcode block, please refer to [the WordPress support article on Shortcode blocks](https://wordpress.org/support/article/shortcode-block/).

 The Blipper Widget shortcode `[blipper_widget]` can be used singly or as a pair of start and end shortcodes: